Battle of Hefei (231): The battle

-In 231, the Wu emperor Sun Quan led an army to attack Xincheng.
+In the winter of 230, the Wu emperor Sun Quan led an army to attack Xincheng.
 Man Chong wrote to the Wei emperor Cao Rui seeking soldiers from Yan and Yu provinces to help defend Xincheng.
 Shortly after the troops arrived, Sun Quan retreated without attacking Xincheng.
-One of Cao Rui's advisers, Xu Xuan, warned that this was their plan all along and that as soon as the troops were dispersed, Sun Quan would attack again.
+Man Chong warned that this was their plan all along and that as soon as the troops were dispersed, Sun Quan would attack again.
 After about ten days, Sun Quan returned to besiege Xincheng but Man Chong was fully prepared and easily repelled the assault.

 Later, Sun Quan realised that he could not take Xincheng by force, so he decided that since he had so much success with Zhou Fang's false defection at the Battle of Shiting, he would try that approach again.
 Sun Quan ordered his relative Sun Bu to pretend to defect to Wei in order to lure the Wei-appointed Governor of Yang Province, Wang Ling, into a trap.
 Sun Quan set soldiers in ambush at Fuling.

 Sun Bu asked Wang Ling to send soldiers to take him to Wei.
 Wang Ling, in turn, requested permission from his superiors to do so.
 One of those superiors was Man Chong, who did not believe that Sun Bu's defection was genuine.
 Man Chong sent a letter (on behalf of Wang Ling) to Sun Bu saying that he was very pleased to hear that Sun Bu wanted to defect.
 However, he explained that he feared that if he sent too few troops, Sun Bu would not be protected and if he sent too many it would attract undue attention.
 Finally, in his letter he urged Sun Bu to think of some way to flee from Sun Quan quietly.
 Meanwhile, Cao Rui summoned Man Chong to meet him.
 Before leaving to meet the Wei emperor, Man Chong ordered his chief clerk not to give Wang Ling soldiers with which to receive Sun Bu.
 Wang Ling could not obtain a large number of troops and so sent only a very small force to escort Sun Bu.
 This small force was ambushed at Fuling and defeated.
 However, due to Man Chong's foresight, the loss was negligible and Sun Quan's strategy to eliminate the Wei forces based in Hefei failed.